 Chargebacks vs Refunds

-- Refund: handled directly between the customer and the merchant
+- Refund: handled directly with the merchant

 Where Chargebacks Are Most Common